jerry81/GHP/2020/feb.md

 filipino president duerte scrap us military pact

+cancer can be detected earlier than previously thought

 2/6

 blue collar tesla factory workers take 2:30 AM shuttle from salidas and arrive in fremont at 4:00 AM

 mathematicians model turbulence